Scripted Installation

 1. Optionally, in your preferred flat text editor, update the deployment.yaml file with (at least) the registry where you pushed the container image, and the URL for the inventory beacon.

-Note: If you wish to turn on monitoring so that the Lightweight Kubernetes inventory agent can expose Prometheus metrics on an HTTP endpoint, you must set the --metrics flag when you run the install script.
-This is an example of a flag that is not recognized by the install script itself, and, on the working assumption that this is an option to the lwk binary (Lightweight Kubernetes inventory agent) within the container, the install script appends it to the args attribute of the container.
+Note: If you wish to turn on monitoring so that the Lightweight Kubernetes Inventory Agent can expose Prometheus metrics on an HTTP endpoint, you must set the --metrics flag when you run the install script.
+This is an example of a flag that is not recognized by the install script itself, and, on the working assumption that this is an option to the lwk binary (Lightweight Kubernetes Inventory Agent) within the container, the install script appends it to the args attribute of the container.

 For more detailed guidance about editing this file, see step 1 in Manual Installation.
-Editing this deployment.yaml file is particularly helpful when you also want to configure additional options for the Lightweight Kubernetes inventory agent, as described in Options for the Lightweight Kubernetes Agent.
+Editing this deployment.yaml file is particularly helpful when you also want to configure additional options for the Lightweight Kubernetes Inventory Agent, as described in Options for the Lightweight Kubernetes Agent.
 However, if you want only the mandatory changes (registry URL and inventory beacon URL), without monitoring, these can be included as flags for the installer, and it is then not necessary to edit the deployment.yaml file at all.

-Note: If the Lightweight Kubernetes inventory agent is to upload to the inventory beacon using the HTTPS protocol, communications must be secured with TLS.
+Note: If the Lightweight Kubernetes Inventory Agent is to upload to the inventory beacon using the HTTPS protocol, communications must be secured with TLS.
 In this case, it is necessary to edit the deployment.yaml file, as there are no installation flags available for TLS certificate management.
 For details, divert now to Managing Certificates for TLS, and return here after correctly configuring for the CA certificate bundle.

 2. Run the installation script with the appropriate flags.